clovisphere/personal-blog/README.md

 # Personal blog

-Mostly for [Hugo]'s content and other source files.
+Mostly for [Hugo](https://gohugo.io/)'s content and other source files.